theiviaxx/frog-docker/README.md

 That's it.
 This might take some time at first as it will need to download other docker images and also grab ffmpeg.
 Once it is complete, it should start hosting of port `:80` immediately.

+## Config

+There isn't a whole lot to configure, but what there is it's in the `config/frog_settings.py` file in this repo.
+Simply edit the values you need and then run it again as above.

+The one setting of note would be `ALLOWED_HOSTS`, add the server IP in that list as well as the hostname if available.

 ## Notes

 ### Storage Path